gdm-isdd/sifter/README.md

 sifter -d ":C/path_to_dataset/dataset" -p 1a4w -r 3
 ```
 This command will analyze structures in the ./pdb_data directory, visualize pharmacophore interactions for the 1a4w complex, and skip complexes with resolution above 3 Å.

+You can test sifter on a small dataset that is included in the tar and rar archives.
 ________________________________________
 Workflow
 1. Load Data: Reads the dataset from the specified directory.